dbmdz/solr-ocrhighlighting/docs/query.md

 How many of these are actually contained in the response under the `snippets` key depends on the value for the `hl.snippets` parameter, which defaults to `1`.

-The objects contained unter the `snippets` key are structured like this:
+The objects contained under the `snippets` key are structured like this:
 ```json
 {
   "text": "to those parts, subject to unreasonable claims from the pro­prietor "